w3c/trace-context/spec/20-http_header_format.md

 represented as an 8-byte array, for example, `00f067aa0ba902b7`.
 All bytes zero (`0000000000000000`) is considered an invalid value.

-Implementation HAVE TO ignore the `traceparent` when the `parent-id` is invalid.
+Implementations HAVE TO ignore the `traceparent` when the `parent-id` is invalid.
 For instance, if it contains non lower case hex characters.

 ## Trace-flags